diablodale/dp.docs/docs/_max/attributes/whitebalance.md

 ## dp.kinect

-[`dp.kinect`](../../dp.kinect/) is limited to 2700-6500 Kelvin.
+[`dp.kinect`](../../dp.kinect/) white balance range is `[2700..6500]` Kelvin.
 Its default is automatic white balance.
 To set a specific white temperature, disable automatic and then set the temperature, e.g. `@autowhitebalance 0 @whitebalance 4000`.